xmos/sw_usb_audio/doc/rst/prog_build_configs.rst

 .. note::

    Typically disabing a function should have no effect on QA.
 For example, disabling S/PDIF on a fully-tested configuration with it enabled should not effect its quality.
-You should also expect a quality level of a configuration to carry over between XMOS device series..

 `XMOS` aims to provide fully tested configurations for popular device configurations and common customer requirements.

 .. note::